crickets-and-comb/bfb_delivery/README.md

 #### QC and testing

 Before pushing commits, you'll usually want to rebuild the env and run all the QC and testing.
-This will require you to first register at https://platform.safetycli.com, then add your api-key to your .env:
+This will require you to first register at https://platform.safetycli.com, then add your API-key to your .env:
 ```bash
     SAFETY_API_KEY=your_key
 ```